NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 With all columns renamed to comply with the ERC000033 checklist, what remains is to check if the entered values for the field name also correspond with the correct field restrictions.

 First, we notice the values for `host health state` are only semi-correct.
-In our column we have stated the values of `ill` and `healthy`.
+In our column we have stated the values `ill` and `healthy`.
 The correct values should be `diseased` and `healthy`.

 Second, we can see some inconsistencies in the `illness symptoms` column.
-Make sure to correct any mis-spelling (e.g. sore throat).
+Make sure to correct any mis-spelling (e.g. sore throt).
 <BR>
 <BR>
 ### Removing and reordering data